 She says it's the best time to see things clearly.
 To see them in a new light.

 She considered herelf the first knight on the battlefield, defending the needy and all that, I guess.

 And another word for the first knight out there is...'Signal.'

 There's still the problem of the "batsignal" connotation, though, and, well, Duke does have bat-ears and bats on his face and chest.
 The costume design--and, increasingly, I'm convinced his costumes were designed long before any real consideration was made for his name--all that implies that there has to be a "bat" in his name, somewhere.

 Finally, there is the fact that the script itself confuses the symbolism a bit, as during the earlier fight scene, Duke cajoles himself to "pick up the signals"...does "signal" refer to the first knight on the field, or the signals he sees with his powers...?

 I think Signal, as the name of a knight-derived superhero, would work just fine in pretty much any other milieu, but it seems pretty garbled in the context of the Batman milieu (Would it have been better to repurpose an old name not being prominently used at the moment, like Knight, The Shining Knight or White Knight?).
-As the name of a hero with signal-catching super-powers, well, I think "Sonar" is more obvious, given the fact that he's dressed like a bat.
-It's a pretty dumb name, granted, and sounds king of X-Men-esque, but it's no dumber than "The Signal," and it matches his costume and powers.
+As the name of a hero with signal-catching super-powers, well, I think "Sonar" or "Echo" is more obvious, given the fact that he's dressed like a bat.
+It's a pretty dumb name, granted, and sounds kind of X-Men-esque, but it's no dumber than "The Signal," and it matches his costume and powers.